csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 # Stationarity Process

-Stationarity process means the partial or entire probabilitic feature of random process is time-invariant.<br>
+A stationary process means that the partial or entire probabilistic feature of a random process is time-invariant.<br>

-In stationarity process, there are two process:
+In stationary processes, there are two types:

 + [Strict-sense stationary(SSS)](https://csh970605.github.io/posts/Rand_Process/#strict-sense-stationarysss)